GitWasAMistakeItsNothingButTrash/STALKER-Anomaly/README.md

   *Set to non-hostile and removed from spawn registry.
 Requires testing.*

 - Edit loadouts so factions use weapons and ammo that make some semblance of sense. \
-(For example, UN operatives would never be deployed with a sawn-off TOZ-66, have no guns that can even mount a PSO scope, and have no need of an MP5A3 or UMP45 when an MP5SD6 and FN P90 are available to them.) \
+(For example, UN operatives would never be deployed with a sawn-off TOZ-66, have no guns that can even mount a PSO scope, and have no need of an MP5A3 or UMP45 when an MP5SD6 and P90 are available to them.) \
   *Item tabulation in progress*